gmullerb/basecode/README.md

 * Egyptian brackets.
 * Tab character checking with 2 spaces.
 * Method length limit (48 lines).
-* Method parameter number limit (8 parameters).
+* Method parameters number limit (4 parameters).
 * Requires semicolon at the end of the line.
 * Requires a new line break at the end of the file[1].
 * Some spacing rules are the same.

-In the root project is defined a task that do some common checks for all files of the multi-project, `assessCommon`:
+In the root project is defined a Checkstyle task that do some common checks for all files of the multi-project, `assessCommon`:

 * The only files that are not processed are `.gitignore` files (due to some internal excluding of the Checkstyle ant task).
 * and It will ignore almost all patterns set in the `.gitignore` files, but patterns with ̣`!` and `[` + `]` will be bypassed (then avoid using these if possible)